Pirate (sexual slang): Compound words

 The term is also used in compound words, including "tango pirate," popularized in the early 20th century to describe gigolos who sought out wealthy women at dances.
 The terms "butt pirate" or "ass pirate" or "poo pirate" have been used as sexual slurs for gay men.
-The term "Pamper pirate" has been used to describe a child molester.
+The term "Pamper pirate", in reference to the diaper brand Pampers, has been used to describe a child molester.